nauam/nauam.github.com/docs/en/user-guide/job-workflows.md

 ## Workflow definition

-Workflows can be defined within the QW Control graphical console or as an XML or YAML document that is loaded to the server.
+Workflows can be defined within the graphical console or as an XML or YAML document that is loaded to the server.

 The graphical console provides an authoring environment where _steps_